Israel closes Gaza border crossings

 Jerusalem (CNN)The Israeli military said it will close border crossings into Gaza beginning Thursday until further notice "due to the security events and in accordance with security assessments."

 The crossings being closed, Kerem Shalom and Erez, are the only two on the Israeli border left.
-Israel has closed border crossings when tensions are high, some which have not been reopened to date.
-The territory is also under a naval blockade by the Israeli navy.

 Kerem Shalom is the crossing point where goods and supplies are brought into Gaza; Erez is the point where people cross.
 Shutting the two points effectively cuts off Gaza from the rest of the world by land, save for its small Egyptian border, which is generally closed.
-The territory is also under a naval blockade by the Israeli navy.
+Gaza is also under a naval blockade by the Israeli navy.

 The situation in the region has become increasingly heated since US President Donald Trump announced last week the United States recognizes Jerusalem as the capital of Israel and will eventually move its embassy to the holy city.